Insufficient Gibbs Sampling: Methodology for sampling from

+\citet{hyndman_sample_1996} discuss alternative definitions of empirical quantiles, which are available in certain software packages.
+Their definitions 1 and 3 provide a purely deterministic framework based on a single order statistic and we do not consider these definitions here.
+Definitions 2 and 4 to 9 in \citet{hyndman_sample_1996} are similar to our method, since they involve linear combinations of two order statistics.
+Our methodology can be easily adjusted to accommodate any of these alternative definitions by simply modifying the definitions of $h$ and $g$.

-We now develop a computational method to simulate a vector $X$ that follows a distribution $\mathcal{F}_\theta$ and satisfies the conditions $Q(X,p_j) = q_j$ for $j=1,\dots,J$, where $Q$ is the quantile estimator.
+We now develop a computational method to simulate a vector $\Data$ that follows a distribution $\mathcal{F}_{\boldtheta}$ and satisfies the conditions $Q(\Data,p_j) = q_j$ for $j=1,\dots,M$, where $Q$ is the quantile estimator.

-In this scenario, we have complete knowledge of the apportionment of the vector $X$ across $M+1$ intervals.
+In this scenario, we have complete knowledge of the apportionment of the vector $\Data$ across $M+1$ intervals.
 The theoretical apportionment is presented in Figure \ref{fig:quantile}.
 However, as we consider the empirical quantiles here, these intervals and proportions may slightly vary.

+We initialize our vector so that it matches the observed quantiles (see Appendix \ref{sec:init_iqr} for details), then at each iteration we resample the vector $\Data$ while preserving the verified conditions $(Q(\Data,p_1),\dots,Q(\Data,p_M))=(q_1,\dots,q_M)$.
+Here, to achieve a better Effective Sample Size on our parameter chains and because it is feasible, we present a method that fully resimulates our augmented data at each iteration.
+However, a similar approach that only partially updates the data, conditional on the rest of the dataset, can be considered to reduce computational costs when $N$ is large.

-This knowledge allows us to resample the vector $X$ while preserving the verified conditions $(Q(X,p_1),\dots,Q(X,p_M))=(q_1,\dots,q_M)$.
-First, we simulate the coordinates of $X$ that determine the observed quantiles $Q(X,p_1),\dots,Q(X,p_M)$.
-Second, we simulate the remaining coordinates of $X$ using truncated distributions, ensuring that the correct number of coordinates falls within each zone defined by the previously simulated coordinates.
+We proceed by first simulating the coordinates of $\Data$ that determine the observed quantiles $Q(\Data,p_1),\dots,Q(\Data,p_M)$.
+Second, we simulate the remaining coordinates of $\Data$ using truncated distributions, ensuring that the correct number of coordinates falls within each zone defined by the previously simulated coordinates.
 We detail the first step of this process; the second is straightforward.

 To simulate these coordinates according to the correct distribution, we must first identify the indexes of the order statistics.
 From the above definition, we have for $j = 1,\dots,M$: